Proof of Funds Alternatives: Fixed Deposits vs. Bank Statements

 Definition |

-Lump-sum amount deposited for a fixed tenure earning a guaranteed interest. |
+A lump-sum amount deposited for a fixed tenure, earning a guaranteed interest. |

-A record of regular transactions (deposits, withdrawals, balance) in a bank account. |
+A record of regular transactions (deposits, withdrawals, and balance) in a bank account. |

 Accessibility |